 CANINE FLU OUTBREAK RESPONSE

-Please read below for the latest Frequently Asked Questions regarding this outbreak, the emergency protocols currently in place for our shelter, and guidance for our community.
+Please read below for the latest Frequently Asked Questions regarding the outbreak this year, the emergency protocols currently in place for our shelter, and guidance for our community.
 To learn more about the Canine Flu, please visit the CDC website.

-During this outbreak, we have also opened our LifeLine Midtown location which will serve as a pop up dog adoption center.
-Donations are especially needed at this time as we navigate this challenging situation and continue to be a lifeline for our city’s animals most in need.
+While we have worked to overcome this challenging situation, our shelters are still facing a continuing space crisis.
+Donations are especially needed at this time as we navigate this crisis and continue to be a lifeline for our city’s animals most in need.

 Give Today To Support Our Lifesaving Efforts

 NOTE: When making a donation, if you run into a problem with reCAPTCHA, please check that you are using the most up-to-date version of your browser before trying again.
 We also recommend clearing your current browser’s cache and cookies, rebooting your WiFi router or using a different browser supported by reCAPTCHA.
 After these steps, if you are still experiencing issues, please email us for additional support.

 The information on this page has been updated as of June 8, 2023.

 Canine Influenza Virus, commonly known as the Canine Flu, is a highly contagious respiratory infection.
 The strain of flu that is currently circulating in cities and shelters around the country is H3N2.

 According to the CDC, there is no evidence that Canine Flu is transmissible from dogs to people.
 Transmission of the virus has been reported in cats, but this is a rare occurrence.
 Please visit the CDC website for more information about Canine Flu, how it’s spread and best practices for keeping all of your pets safe and healthy.

 Symptoms include sneezing, coughing, lethargy, ocular and/or nasal discharge, and loss of appetite.
 Most symptoms are similar to kennel cough.